Elina Avanesyan: Nationality change

 In June 2024, it was announced that Avanesyan had begun the process of applying for Armenian citizenship and planned to compete under the flag of Armenia.
 She had previously completed in several junior tournaments in the Armenian capital Yerevan, winning four of them.

-In August 2024, Avanesyan became an Armenian citizen and began representing Armenia.
+In August 2024, she joined the Talent Pool program of the Keron Development Foundation and Avanesyan became an Armenian citizen and began representing Armenia.

 Career

 2021: First ITF Circuit title

 She won her first W60 title at the Reinert Open as a lucky loser.

 2022: WTA Tour, major and WTA 1000 debuts

 She made her WTA Tour debut at the 2022 Copa Colsanitas, where she reached the quarterfinals, and her major debut as a qualifier at the US Open.

 She also made her debut at the WTA 1000 level at the Italian Open as a qualifier, and also entered the main draw of the new WTA 1000 Guadalajara Open as a lucky loser.